 This is where you need to start thinking of yourself as a business, as well as an author.
 If you were starting a retail store to sell t-shirts for your cat, you would be doing these same things.
 Selling your book is no different.

 5. Covers.
 If you have software like Affinity or Photoshop and you read everything Derek Murphy has put out on book covers, and read Joel Friedlander’s take on covers, then maybe you can pull off creating your own covers.

-I suggest, you consider purchasing a pre-made cover.
+I suggest you consider purchasing a pre-made cover.
 Where all you do is add your text.
-You don’t want to have a great book and a shitty stupid ugly cover.
-Derek Murphy has covers for purchase as does The Cover Collection and The Book Cover Designer.
+You don’t want to have a great book and a stupid, ugly cover.
+Derek Murphy has covers for purchase, as does The Cover Collection and The Book Cover Designer.

 6. Along with the covers, you’re going to need to come up with blurbs for your book.
 A blurb is a short description of your book that will be used to hook your audience and make them want to purchase and read your book.

 START WORKING ON THIS NOW.
 When people come to your book on any of the retail platforms, this is the description that will either make them buy the book or find another one.
 (This is such an important step.
 Don't just slap a description up and call it a day.)
 Bryan Cohen has a fabulous book on this called How to Write a Sizzling Synopsis.